Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

-An interesting consequence of our analysis is that, due to the difference in the allowed region for each model under the theoretical bound and the global fit constraints, it is also possible to differentiate the 2HDM and singlet models from triplet and quadruplet models with the observation of a large deviation of the signal rate from the SM expectation.
-If a future experiment detects a significantly larger signal rate compare with the expected SM model value, then it should favor the presence of an extended scalar sector consisting of the 2HDM or singlet under the assumptions of this work.
-On the other hand, if the future experiment detect a significantly smaller signal rate than the expected SM model value, then it suggests a UV completion of the SM EFT corresponding to the singlet models.
-We note, however, that both of these statements depend on a lack of new light propagating states which affect the dihiggs signal, an assumption implicit in our use of the EFT framework.
-If the future experiment does not detect a significant deviation from the SM expectation, then one may have hard time to differentiate SM from all the models considered here.
-Furthermore, depending on the level of deviation one may be able to differentiate between complex singlet model and real singlet model.
+An interesting consequence of our analysis is that, due to the difference in the allowed region for each model under the theoretical bound and the global fit constraints, it is possible to differentiate the 2HDM model from singlet, triplet and quadruplet models with the observation of a large deviation of the signal rate from the SM expectation.
+If a future experiment detects a significantly larger signal rate compared with the expected SM model value, then it should favor the presence of an extended scalar sector consisting of the 2HDM the assumptions of this work.
+If the future experiment does not detect a significant deviation from the SM expectation, then one may have hard time to differentiate SM from all the models considered here as well as models where the wilson coefficients are induced at loop level.
+Both a reduction in the theoretical uncertainty estimation and higher luminosities will be needed to make a more precise measurement of the di-Higgs signal rate.